Nervous Libyans ready for first taste of democracy

 Less than a year after rebel fighters overran the capital Tripoli with little resistance, Libya is a country enjoying freedoms that would have been unimaginable during the four decades before the uprising, but which are mitigated by instability and sporadic violence.

-Last week’s storming of an election office in the eastern city of Benghazi by protesters demanding greater powers for the region showed how far Libya has to go to foster national unity and underscored the real risk of unrest on voting day.
+Last week’s storming of an election office in the eastern city of Benghazi by armed protesters demanding greater powers for the region showed not only how far Libya has to go to foster national unity, but also underscored the real risk of unrest on voting day.

-Supporters for greater autonomy in the east are unhappy that, under the original rules, their region would have only been allotted 20 seats in the 60-head constitution-drafting committee that was to have been selected by the new national assembly.

-Claudia Gazzini, of the International Crisis Group, said the NTC’s announcement at a news conference on Thursday that the committee would now be chosen by yet another direct vote was aimed at them.
+“The Libyan authorities should not make the mistake of underestimating their ability to disrupt the political process,” the International Crisis Group think tank said of such protests, arguing that eastern demands for greater autonomy must sooner or later be addressed.

 The weakness of the police and the army was demonstrated only last month when militia fighters occupied the runway at Tripoli’s international airport for hours after they mistakenly feared their leader had been seized by security forces.